chris-l/mock-couch/README.md

 * 0.1.0
  - **Support for views** (map and reduce functions).
 Create a `_design/` document to use them.
 Read more about them [here](http://chris-l.github.io/mock-couch/#views).
  - Documentation available on http://chris-l.github.io/mock-couch/
- - Added `AddDoc` method to add a document from the node.js side.
+ - Added `addDoc` method to add a document from the node.js side.
 Contrary to adding a document with a PUT, this is sync and allows you to specify the `_rev`

 ## Documentation